 Q: What should I consider when building a gaming PC with a low-profile GPU?

 A: When building a gaming PC with a low-profile GPU, consider the cooling capabilities, PSU capacity, and the size of the PC case.
-Also, ensure that the GPU is compatible with your motherboard and offers the performance needed for your gaming requirements.
+Also, ensure the GPU is compatible with your motherboard and delivers the performance you need for gaming.